3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Direct.md

 ---
 layout: doc
-title: Direct use the SBE-Scripts engine.
+title: Direct using of the SBE-Scripts engine.
 permalink: /doc/Scripts/SBE-Scripts/Direct/
 ---

-# Direct use the SBE-Scripts engine
+# Direct using of the SBE-Scripts engine

 If you want to work directly with engine, you should remember about protection of evaluation from used strings: